 Preparing documents and important papers for storage

-Final check before storage: cleaning and organizing items
+Final check before storage: cleaning & organizing items